bk148/OPC/README.md

 ## Getting started:
 **Note**: Make sure python3 is installed in your machine : `python -V; if not please check https://www.python.org/downloads/:

+ 1. installed git on his pc if it is not already installed download (https://git-scm.com/download/win)

- 1. Clone the repository <URL_REPO> on the terminal or command prompt
+ 2. Clone the repository <URL_REPO>:
+         -on the terminal or command prompt, tape command > git clone https://github.com/bk148/OPC.git

  2. Create a virtual environment with "venv"
-	 - cd scaper :  to access the folder
+	 - cd opc :  to access the folder
 	 - python -m venv ***environment name*** : to create the virtual environment - exemple: `py -m venv env`

 3. Activate the virtual environment: for windows:
 	- ***environment name***\Scripts\activate - ex: `envbooks\Scripts\activate`
-4. Install the packages with pip: `pip install -r requirements.txt`
+4. Install the packages with pip: `pip install -r requirements.txt `
 6. Run the program with : `python .\src\main.py`

 NB: on windows hosts sometimes `python` is aliased by `py`